 All data is unpacked and processed at IRF and then delivered to the RPC server at Imperial College from where it is ingested to the ESA server.
 Data is delivered to the RPC server immediately upon unpacking.
-Further transmission to the ESA archive takes place once the data has been validated and the quality level has been checked so that the quality parameter can be determined.
+Further transmission to the ESA archive takes place according to the delivey plan agreed upon between the experiment teams and ESA.